 Off campus hotel:

-This option is less expensive, but it may take five to ten minutes to walk from the hotel to campus.
+This option is about a five to ten minute walk from the hotel to campus.
 The facilities are exactly the same as on campus dorms.
 In case, on campus dorms are full, the program will contract with the hotel to house students.

 Off campus apartments:

 Off campus apartments are available on a limited basis and are subject to approval.
 They are located in Chinese residential neighborhoods with air conditioning, TV, internet access, telephone, bath, plus a kitchen.
-It may take ten to fifteen minutes to walk to campus.
+It is about 30 minutes in distance (2 bus stops) to campus.
 The big advantage is that students live amongst and interact with Chinese citizens, a great way to understand culture and improve language skills.

 Homestay is available for immersion Chinese students who desire to mix with Chinese families upon request.